Go to the page content

 Type 2 diabetes risk factors

-There are several factors that can increase your risk of developing type 2 diabetes, including5,6:
+There are several factors that can impact your blood glucose levels and put you at a higher risk of developing Type 2 diabetes.
+The risks include:

 age